Grand Duchess Anastasia Nikolaevna of Russia: False reports of survival

 Anastasia's supposed escape and possible survival was one of the most popular historical mysteries of the 20th century, provoking many books and films.
 At least ten women claimed to be her, offering varying stories as to how she had survived.
 Anna Anderson, the best known Anastasia impostor, first surfaced publicly between 1920 and 1922.
-She contended that she had feigned death among the bodies of her family and servants, and was able to make her escape with the help of a compassionate guard who noticed she was still breathing and took sympathy upon her.
+She contended that she had feigned death among the bodies of her family and servants, and was able to make her escape with the help of a compassionate guard who noticed she was still breathing and took pity upon her.
 Her legal battle for recognition from 1938 to 1970 continued a lifelong controversy and was the longest running case ever heard by the German courts, where it was officially filed.
 The final decision of the court was that Anderson had not provided sufficient proof to claim the identity of the grand duchess.

 Anderson died in 1984 and her body was cremated.
 DNA tests were conducted in 1994 on a tissue sample from Anderson located in a hospital and the blood of Prince Philip, Duke of Edinburgh, a great-nephew of Empress Alexandra.
 According to Dr Gill who conducted the tests, "If you accept that these samples came from Anna Anderson, then Anna Anderson could not be related to Tsar Nicholas or Tsarina Alexandra."
 Anderson's mitochondrial DNA was a match with a great-nephew of Franziska Schanzkowska, a missing Polish factory worker.
 Some supporters of Anderson's claim acknowledged that the DNA tests proving she could not have been the Grand Duchess had "won the day".

 Other lesser known claimants were Nadezhda Ivanovna Vasilyeva and Eugenia Smith.
 Two young women claiming to be Anastasia and her sister Maria were taken in by a priest in the Ural Mountains in 1919 where they lived as nuns until their deaths in 1964.
 They were buried under the names Anastasia and Maria Nikolaevna.